hongda-zhang/zero2one/README.md

 # zero2one
-Zero foundation starts to use git and github
+Zero foundation starts to use git and github. mainly include topic blow: